- 9,900 km of transmission lines

 - High margin business with sustainable cash flows

-Over three decades, Brookfield has built a agricultural development business in Brazil that now encompasses over 540,000 acres of agrilands.
+Over three decades, Brookfield has built a agricultural development business that now encompasses over 540,000 acres of agrilands.
 We invest our own capital and that of our investment partners in this sector.

 Our approach is to acquire cattle ranches and, over time, convert this land to more productive uses, typically soya crops as a first step, then sugar cane.
 This conversion process has generated significant increases in the value of our holdings, and the business holds great promise, as the industry grows to satisfy rising global demand for food and fuel.